hessandrea/PlanetScope_DataCrunch/README.md

-# Calculating "top of atmosphere" reflectance from PlanetScope imager
+# Calculating "top of atmosphere" reflectance from PlanetScope images

 # Image access